Computable analysis on the space of marked groups: Correspondence between Borel and effective Borel hierarchies

+Recall from the introduction that we have three distinct effective versions of the Borel hierarchy: the one coming from Type 2 computability, the one coming from Markov computability, and the one coming from Banach-Mazur computability.

+We expect that most natural group properties will be given the same classification in these four hierarchies (one classical and three effective).
+We say that a property \emph{satisfies the correspondence between the different hierarchies }if it is lies at the same position in all four hierarchies.\emph{ }

+We will now proceed to list group properties that satisfy the correspondence.
+These properties are organized into a table, which can be found in Section \ref{subsec:The Table}.

+Undecidability results which are required to establish correspondence results are all obtained by one or two applications of the following version of Markov's Lemma: \begin{prop} Suppose that a subset $A$ of $\mathcal{G}^{+}$ is effectively not open, i.e. that there is a computable sequence of marked groups that do not belong to $A$, which converges to a marked group in $A$.
+Then $A$ cannot be $\Lambda_{WP}$-semi-decidable. \end{prop}

-It is easy to see that this definitions is indeed coherent and that $A_{WP}^{l}$ defines the group $(H,T)$ if and only if the $l$-th Turing Machine does not halt. \end{proof} In what follows, we will often use Markov's Lemma for groups together with the following proposition, which is a reformulation of Proposition \ref{prop:dense seq effective polish}. \begin{prop} If a marked group $(G,S)$ with solvable word problem is adherent to a r.e. set $\mathcal{C}$ of marked groups, then there is a $\Lambda_{WP}$-computable sequence of marked groups in $\mathcal{C}$ that effectively converges to $(G,S)$. \end{prop}
+In what follows, we will often use this proposition together with the following proposition, which is a reformulation of Proposition \ref{prop:dense seq effective polish}. \begin{prop} If a marked group $(G,S)$ with solvable word problem is adherent to a c.e. set $\mathcal{C}$ of marked groups, then there is a $\Lambda_{WP}$-computable sequence of marked groups in $\mathcal{C}$ that effectively converges to $(G,S)$. \end{prop}

 This proposition, while very easy, is often useful.
 It can be used with $\mathcal{C}$ being: the class of finite groups, of hyperbolic groups, of all the markings of a given abstract group $G$, etc.